Jargon causes a problem when you are talking to someone who doesn't understand it, or, worse, misuses it.

 In certain cases, jargon provides a concise description of an activity to those who understand the terms.
 It causes a problem, however, when you are talking to someone who doesn't understand the jargon or, worse, misuses it.

-Consider text-speak.
-Adam Gopnik kept getting messages from his son that ended with LOL and thought it meant “Lots of Love.”
-So he would end heartfelt messages to his sister that was getting divorced and his father who was sick with "LOL."
+Consider text speak.
+Adam Gopnik kept getting messages from his son that ended with LOL and thought it meant "lots of love."
+So Gopnik would end heartfelt messages to his sister who was getting divorced and his father, who was sick, with "LOL."

-Sometimes what we mean is not what we say.
-Sometimes that’s because we really don’t know what we're talking about, but want to sound like we do.
-Other times it's a way to prevent others from really understanding what we're doing.
+Sometimes, what we mean is not what we say.
+And that can stem from not truly understanding what we're talking about, but we want to sound like we do.
+Other times, it's a way to prevent others from understanding what we're doing.

 But there are times when jargon is a way for technical people to try to come to terms with the limited understanding of the rest of us.